DWY4YU8dwpNjzdlShgDPlGEMGiiZlYit8ufkzM3z

 5. Bonus Tips for Long-Term Memory

-• Use spaced repetition apps like Anki for grammar sentence flashcards.
+• Use spaced-repetition apps like Anki with full sentences, not isolated grammar names.

-Korean is spoken by over 80 million people globally, including Korean diaspora communities in the U.S., China, Japan, and Central Asia.
-Korea is also the 10th largest economy in the world, and K-content (music, dramas, films) ranks as one of the fastest-growing soft power exports globally.
+Korean is spoken by over 80 million people worldwide, including large Korean communities in the U.S., China, Japan, and Central Asia.

 7. italki Class Invitation